tuhalang/ruby-console-mcp/README.md

 ### execute_rails_command

-Execute a single-line command in the Rails console.
+Execute a single-line command in the console (Rails console, IRB, or Racksh).

 **Parameters:**
 - `command` (string, required): The Rails console command to execute